4/29/2025

 President and Chief Executive Officer

 Yeah, really, really good question.
-I would have been shocked if we didn't get that question, given everything going on.
-So interesting in the in the quarter, you know, inbound international represents circa 4% of the business, something like that.
-So it's not huge, but, you know, it's meaningful.
-In the quarter, it was up, even with all this going on, it was up in the single digits on a revenue basis.
-And so but what you saw, it was a progression where it was up a lot in January, a little bit less in February, and it was sort of flat in March, which, I mean, we could debate and I don't know the answer, whether that's the full force of, you know, of the impact of what's going on -a-vis particularly Canada and Mexico.
-But what you saw was clearly through the quarter, you know, a flattening out a leveling off.
-And with Canada and Mexico, you saw those both deteriorate to the point where they're they're down for us, I would say like high single digits, each of them is down high single digits.
-At the same time, the reason it's flat in March, and what we were sort of seeing in April is other markets, week or a whole lot of other things going on, other markets are up.
-So up from the Asian markets, up from the UK, you know, up from other parts of Europe.
-And so at the moment, I would say in March and so far in April, it's sort of balanced out.
-And it's been neutral.
-And we'll see again, if we can, you know, settle some and create more certainty, trade deals with some of these partners.
-Hopefully, we can settle some of these things down.
-Interestingly, I asked, you know, our development team was up in Canada doing a bunch of work, because we obviously have a big business.
-And Kevin and I were with him and asking him, are you hearing a lot of noise, people don't want to, you know, don't want to do deals with us.
-And their answer was quite to the contrary, that they didn't sense any sort of resentment or sentiment -a-vis our brands, as a US-based company that was affecting the, you know, sort of the trajectory of our development opportunities in the market at the moment.
+I would have been shocked if we didn't get that question given everything going on.
+So interesting question.
+In the quarter, inbound international represents circa 4% of the business, something like that.
+So it's not huge, but it's meaningful.
+In the quarter, it was up, even with all this going on.
+It was up in the mid-single digits on a revenue basis.
+But what you saw was a progression, where it was up a lot in January, a little bit less in February, and it was sort of flat in March, which, I mean, we could debate, and I don't know the answer whether that's the full force of the impact of what's going on vis-a-vis particularly Canada and Mexico.
+But what you saw was clearly through the quarter a flattening out, a leveling off, And with Canada and Mexico, you saw those both deteriorate to the point where they're down for us, I would say, like high single digits.
+Each of them is down high single digits.
+At the same time, the reason it's flat in March and what we were sort of seeing in April is other markets, weaker dollar, a whole lot of other things going on, other markets are up.
+So up from the Asian markets, up from the U.K., you know, up from other parts of Europe.
+And so at the moment, I would say in March and so far in April, it's sort of balanced out and it's been neutral.
+And we'll see.
+Again, if we can, you know, settle some and create more certainty, trade deals with some of these partners, hopefully we can settle some of these things down.
+Interestingly, I asked, you know, our development team was up in Canada doing a bunch of work because we obviously have a big business.
+And Kevin and I were with him and asking him, are you hearing a lot of noise?
+People don't want to, you know, don't want to do deals with us.
+And their answer was quite to the contrary, that they didn't sense any sort of resentment or sentiment vis-a-vis our brands as a U.S.-based company that, that was affecting sort of the trajectory of our development opportunities in the market at the moment.
 And certainly, we haven't felt any of that on the development side in Mexico either.

 speaker